scarrazza/smpdf/README.md

 make html
 ````

 You can use the other build targets allowed by Sphinx.
+Note that the
+`--help` flag provides an overview of the most useful options.